nautobot/nautobot/docs/plugins/development.md

 * `README.md` - A brief introduction to your plugin, how to install and configure it, where to find help, and any other pertinent information.
 It is recommended to write README files using a markup language such as Markdown.
 * The plugin source directory, with the same name as your plugin.

 The plugin source directory contains all of the actual Python code and other resources used by your plugin.
 Its structure is left to the author's discretion, however it is recommended to follow best practices as outlined in the [Django documentation](https://docs.djangoproject.com/en/stable/intro/reusable-apps/).
-At a minimum, this directory **must** contain an `__init__.py` file containing an instance of NetBox's `PluginConfig` class.
+At a minimum, this directory **must** contain an `__init__.py` file containing an instance of Nautobot's `PluginConfig` class.

 ### Create setup.py